-The sending Card is a characteristic element in Synchronous systems.
+The sending Card is a typical component in Synchronous systems.
 This card is responsible for converting the input video signal (HDMI / DVI) to a format that the screen can interpret.
 In most cases, the outputs from these cards to the LED screen is via a conventional CAT6 / 7 network cable.

-This type of Sending Card integrates a central FPGA controller from the Xilinx or Altera manufacturers, programmed through the VHDL programming languages.
-These FPGA (Field Programmable Gate Array) perform the conversion of the digital video data and divide it into millions of small parts so that they can be interpreted by the Receiving Cards that are installed on the LED screen itself.
+This type of Sending Card integrates a central FPGA controller from the Xilinx or Altera manufacturers, programmed with the VHDL programming languages.
+The FPGA (Field Programmable Gate Array) perform the conversion of the digital video data and divide it into millions of small parts so that they can be interpreted by the Receiving Cards that are installed on the LED screen.

-Up to now, it has always been necessary to use a sending card in synchronous LED screens, since, as the screens are formed by LEDs or individual pixels, these are lighting elements that make it necessary to use electronics and a specific communication system in order to perform their duty.
+Up till now, it has always been necessary to use sending cards in synchronous LED screens, since, as the screens are made of LEDs or individual pixels, it becomes necessary to use electronics and a specific communication system in order receive the data to perform their function.
 This is why it is necessary to use a “translator” element that carries out this job.
-Currently, with the power of computer equipment, some manufacturers do without this card and use the computer itself to perform this task in real time, thus avoiding using an additional external element to perform this conversion.
+Currently, with the power of computer equipment, some manufacturers do not use this card and use the computer itself to perform this task in real time, thus avoiding using an additional element to perform this conversion.

 - FPGA. system of logic gates that describe the process that the electronic circuit has to follow, this is done by loading a bitstream in its internal memory.

 - Gigabyte output ports.
-Ports of exit to the screen.
+Exit ports to the screen.
 These ports are individual, being able to emit different images on two screens or reproduce the same contents separately.

 - USB port. for charging and configuration of technical parameters on the LED screen.
-In some models we find several USB ports where one of them is used to synchronize several Sending cards.
+In some models we find several USB ports where each of them is used to synchronize several Sending cards.

 - Jack Port.
 Stereo audio output.